School Child Twinning Programme

 We are proud to have linked over 1,000 British and Kenyan school children as part of our school child twinning programme 'Connecting Children, Creating Chances' which aims to provide the children with a better understanding and level of appreciation for what life is like for a child in the country of their partner school.

 The programme aims to:

-- To offer the children of both countries a window to the world where they can learn more about a childhood, life and upbringing that is similar yet so very different from their own.
+- Offer the children of both countries a window to the world where they can learn more about a childhood, life and upbringing that is similar yet so very different from their own.

-- Your school/class linked as a pen pal who they write back and fore throughout the year.
+- Your school or class will be linked with a child in Kenya as a pen pal and they will write back and fore throughout the year.